Syllabus and Policies for Generative AI

 ASU Provost Recommended Language

-Artificial Intelligence (AI) technologies, including tools like ChatGPT, are being used in workplaces all over the world to save time and improve outcomes by generating text, images, computer code, audio, or other media.
-Use of AI tools is generally welcome and even encouraged <note: this could say “required” in some instances> in this class with attribution aligned with disciplinary guidelines.
-AI tools might be employed to brainstorm, draft, edit, revise, etc. I will provide examples of how to properly cite use.
-Any submitted course assignment not explicitly identified as having used generative AI will be assumed to be your original work.
-Using AI tools to generate content without proper attribution will be considered a violation of the ASU Academic Integrity Policy, and students may be sanctioned for confirmed, non-allowable use.
-If at any point you have questions about what is permitted, contact the instructor to discuss before submitting work.
+Use of AI tools (e.g., ChatGPT, Copilot, Gemini, etc.) is generally welcome [encouraged/required] in this class.
+Examples of ways that AI tools can be used include [brainstorming, drafting, editing, and revising assignments].
+You must inform the instructor when you have used an AI tool.
+This site provides examples of how to properly cite any use of generative AI.
+Any submitted course assignment that does not explicitly articulate how generative AI was used will be assumed to have been created entirely without its use.
+Using AI tools to generate content without proper acknowledgement will be considered a violation of the ASU Academic Integrity Policy, and students may be subject to sanctions for non-allowable use.
+If you have any questions about what is permitted, please contact the instructor to discuss before submitting your work.

 Generative AI Use is Circumstantially Permitted With Explicit Permission Only